rawpixel-vincent/string-literal-list/README.md

 The StringList class extends the Array interface types to work with string literals.

-- immutable: methods that mutate the array in place like push, pop, shift, unshift, splice are omitted.
+- immutable: methods that mutate the array in place like push, pop, shift, unshift, splice are not working, it's possible to escape the list to a mutable array with the method `mutable()`

-- inference: concat, toReversed and toSorted methods are implemented to return a new frozen instance and will infer the new values.
+- inference: concat, toReversed, toSorted and slice methods are implemented to return a new frozen instance and will infer the new values.
   - the concat method parameters types has been updated to accept strings literals and/or instances of StringList.
+  - slice method will not infer the missing terms, but is exposed for compatibility.

 - search methods: includes, indexOf, find, every, some, filter, etc... types are updated to prevent type errors when comparing with non-literals strings.